daczarne/legion/README.md

 is sufficient.
 The class will sort the cities by ore, followed by food, wood, and no-focus.
 In short, the list moves the order that you supplied to the front and keeps the rest in the default sorting order.

+### Exceptions

-This class will raise `ValueError` if:
+This class will raise the following exceptions:

-- not all cities are from the same campaign
+- `CitiesFromMultipleCampaignsError`: not all cities are from the same campaign
-- there are duplicated cities
+- `DuplicatedCityError`: if there are duplicated cities